Pinterest is amazing.

 6. Pin multiple times a day and pay attention to the results

-I pay about 50 pins every day.
-Some are through BoardBooster and some are manual, as I said above.
+I pin about 25 pins every day.
+Some are through Tailwind and some are manual, as I said above.

 You will hear bloggers ranging widely in how much they pin daily.
 I recommend pinning from your “Best Of” board to your boards and to group boards every day.
-If you start with 10 / day, you can always increase.
-Don’t feel intimidated by my 50 or someone else’s 100.
-Start small and keep going.
+If you start with 10 pins per day, you can always increase.
+Don’t feel intimidated by other bloggers’ numbers.

 When you pin manually, look at the boards and see which of your pins are performing well.
 You can do this through Pinterest Analytics or Google Analytics.
 Make sure you know which pins are popular and getting lots of repins.